pagi-org/spec/pagi.md

 ### Extending Schemas {#extending-schemas}

 Any schema can be extended.
 This is done by specifying the `extends` attribute in  the root `pagis` element.
-The new schema may only specify new nodeTypes or add edges and properties to an existing node type.
+The new schema may only specify new nodeTypes, add edges and properties to an existing node type, or add new target types to an edge.
 It may not modify existing properties.

 Here is the general structure:
 ```xml